safe-graph/GNN-FakeNews/README.md

 The fake news detection problem is instantiated as a graph classification task under the UPFD framework.

 You can make reproducible run on [CodeOcean](https://codeocean.com/capsule/7305473/tree) without manual configuration.

+The UPFD dataset and its example usage is also available at the PyTorch-Geometric official repo

 We welcome contributions of results of existing models and the SOTA results of new models based on our dataset.
 You can check the [benchmark](https://paperswithcode.com/dataset/upfd) hosted by PaperWithCode for SOTA models and their performances.